Juan-Jones/blogsphere/content/blog/ways-to-make-money-online.md

 _Average Pay:_ $20 to $50 per hour.

-_Genealogy Research Startup Cost:_ Starting genealogy research services online can have minimal to moderate startup costs.
+_Genealogy Research Original Cost:_ Starting genealogy research services online can have minimal to moderate startup costs.
 Expenses might include subscriptions to genealogy websites, access to historical records or databases, and genealogy software or tools.
 Additionally, consider costs for creating a website or marketing materials.

 _Genealogy Research Level of Difficulty:_ The level of difficulty can vary from moderate to high.
 Conducting in-depth genealogical research requires patience, attention to detail, and proficiency in utilizing various online resources.
 Expertise in deciphering historical records and family connections is essential.

-_Research Resources:_ Access to genealogy databases, historical records, archives, and specialized software like Ancestry.com, FamilySearch, or MyHeritage is fundamental.
+_Researcher Resources:_ Access to genealogy databases, historical records, archives, and specialized software like Ancestry.com, FamilySearch, or MyHeritage is fundamental.
 Knowledge of genealogy research methods, local history, and genealogical standards enhances the quality of research.

 ### 27. Sell WordPress Themes